Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 Open CASCADE Technology provides a means to describe the hierarchy  of data types in a generic way, with a possibility to check the exact type of  the given object at run-time (similarly to C++ RTTI).

-To enable this feature, a class declaration should include declaration of OCCT RTTI.
+To enable this feature, a class declaration should include the declaration of OCCT RTTI.
 Header *Standard_Type.hxx* provides two variants of preprocessor macros facilitating this:

-* Inline variant, declares and defines RTTI methods by single line of code:
+* Inline variant, which declares and defines RTTI methods by a single line of code:
 ~~~~~{.cpp}
 #include <Geom_Surface.hxx>
 class Appli_ExtSurface : public Geom_Surface